JoanQuintero/ChatServer/README.md

 # ChatServer
-Chat Server was possible using Java, Class Notes, tutorials and collaboration with @shanymlc
+Chat Server was possible using Java, Class Notes, tutorials and collaborations